Ethanol fuel in the United States: Tariffs and tax credits

 A 2010 study by the Congressional Budget Office (CBO) found that in fiscal year 2009, biofuel tax credits reduced federal revenues by around billion, of which corn and cellulosic ethanol accounted for billion and million, respectively.

 In 2010, CBO estimated that taxpayer costs to reduce gasoline consumption by one gallon were $1.78 for corn ethanol and $3.00 for cellulosic ethanol.
 In a similar way, and without considering potential indirect land use effects, the costs to taxpayers of reducing greenhouse gas emissions through tax credits were about $750 per metric ton of -equivalent for ethanol and around $275 per metric ton for cellulosic ethanol.

 On June 16, 2011, the U.S. Congress approved an amendment to an economic development bill to repeal both the tax credit and the tariff, but this bill did not move forward.
 Nevertheless, the U.S. Congress did not extend the tariff and the tax credit, allowing both to end on December 31, 2011.
 Since 1980 the ethanol industry was awarded an estimated billion in subsidies.

 Feedstocks

 Corn

 Corn is the main feedstock used for producing ethanol fuel in the United States.
 Most of the controversies surrounding U.S. ethanol fuel production and use is related to corn ethanol's energy balance and its social and environmental impacts.

-Cellulose

-Cellulosic sources have the potential to produce a renewable, cleaner-burning, and carbon-neutral alternative to gasoline.
-In his State of the Union Address on January 31, 2006, President George W. Bush stated, "We'll also fund additional research in cutting-edge methods of producing ethanol, not just from corn, but from wood chips and stalks or switchgrass.
-Our goal is to make this new kind of ethanol practical and competitive within six years."

-On July 7, 2006, DOE announced a new research agenda for cellulosic ethanol.
-The 200-page scientific roadmap cited recent advances in biotechnology that could aid use of cellulosic sources.
-The report outlined a detailed research plan for additional technologies to improve production efficiency.
-The roadmap acknowledged the need for substantial federal loan guarantees for biorefineries.

-The 2007 federal budget earmarked $150 million for the research effort – more than doubling the 2006 budget.
-DOE invested in enzymatic, thermochemical, acid hydrolysis, hybrid hydrolysis/enzymatic, and other research approaches targeting more efficient and lower-cost conversion of cellulose to ethanol.

-The first materials considered for cellulosic biofuel included plant matter from agricultural waste, yard waste, sawdust and paper.
-Professors R. Malcolm Brown Jr. and David Nobles, Jr. of the University of Texas at Austin developed cyanobacteria that had the potential to produce cellulose, glucose and sucrose, the latter two easily converted into ethanol.
-This offers the potential to create ethanol without plant matter.